 Nigel Farage toiled for 17 years building a movement to lead the United Kingdom out of the European Union.
-A week ago, he stood in front hundreds of drab bureaucrats in the EU Assembly, most of whom have done little but snicker at his free-market ideals, and declared victory.
+A week ago, he stood in front of hundreds of drab bureaucrats in the EU Assembly, most of whom have done little but snicker at his free-market ideals, and declared victory.
 He told them, quite plausibly, their political union is dying – and good riddance!

-Fans of liberty cheered for Farage and for Brexit.
+Fans of liberty cheered for Farage and Brexit.
 And, after the sharp recovery in equity indexes around the world, it looks like stock investors have begun cheering as well.
 Many say stock market losses sustained in the first couple of trading days were an overreaction.
 Maybe.
 Or maybe not.

 It is way too early to sound the “all clear” signal, and the real Brexit fallout may still be ahead.
 Here are some developments that investors should weigh carefully...